-- 1. The function of the Committee on Diversity and Equity shall be to review and, where appropriate, recommend practices and policies for the purpose of (a) enhancing the diversity of the faculty and student body through recruitment, retention, and other appropriate strategies, and (b) protecting individuals from discrimination and harassment based on age, color, creed, disability, ethnicity, gender, gender identity and expression, marital status, national origin, race, religion, sex, sexual orientation, or veteran status.
+- 1. The function of the Committee on Affirmative Action shall be to review and, where appropriate, recommend practices and policies for the purpose of (a) enhancing the diversity of the faculty and student body through recruitment, retention, and other appropriate strategies, and (b) protecting individuals from discrimination and harassment based on age, color, creed, disability, ethnicity, marital status, national origin, race, religion, sex, sexual orientation or veteran status.
 The Committee shall make recommendations to the University Senate and to the administrative officers involved in the implementation of affirmative action policies.
 To accomplish its objectives, the Committee shall periodically solicit and review reports from administrative officers, University Senate, university committees, and others involved in diversity and affirmative action policies. - 2.
 The Committee shall be composed of nine members.
-Six members shall be appointed by the Executive Committee subject to approval by the Senate.
-One member shall be appointed by the Provost and Vice President for Academic Affairs and one member by the Vice President for Legal Affairs.
+Six members shall be appointed by the Executive Committee subject to approval by the Senate, one of whom, a Senate member, shall be designated as Chairperson.
+One member shall be appointed by the Provost and Vice President for Academic Affairs and one member by the Vice President for Business Affairs.
 One member shall be a student selected by the Student Senate.
-Appointments are for three-year renewable terms with staggered terminations. - 3.
-The Committee shall elect its own Chairperson and establish its internal operating procedures and those procedures shall be made available to the campus community.
+Appointments are for three-year renewable terms with staggered terminations.

-14. Student Grievance Committee
+15. Student Grievance Committee